Fall & Spring Special Student Information and Application Process

 Anyone seeking Special Student status at Connecticut College for the fall or spring semester, including Connecticut College faculty, staff and alumni, is required to submit a Special Student Application to the Office of the Registrar.

 Please refer below for a list of application materials required and deadlines.
 If completed application materials are not received by the stated semester deadline, the application cannot be considered and enrollment will not be permitted.

 Please note that all students will be required to submit proof of their COVID vaccination status.
 By February 1, 2022, all students must also receive a COVID-19 booster.

 Special Students are, at the time of enrollment, considered to be non-degree seeking, although the credits earned may be transferred to other institutions or may be included in the academic program of those who are subsequently admitted to a Connecticut College degree program.

-Eligible students at Trinity College, Wesleyan University, and the United States Coast Guard Academy may enroll in one course per semester at Connecticut College, subject to enrollment policies.
+Eligible students at Trinity College, Wesleyan University, and the United States Coast Guard Academy may enroll in one course per fall and spring semester at Connecticut College, subject to enrollment policies.
 Please refer to the Single Course Exchange Program for more information.